ingeniumdesign/homeassistant/README.md

 - [x] Device, Sensor...
 Battery Infos and Stats.
 - [x] Network Infos from Fritzbox
 - [x] SpeedTest.net Infos for the Network
-- [ ] Settings for the different sensors, Lights, Motion detector...-
+- [ ] Settings for the different sensors, Lights, Motion detector...
+- [ ] More Gardena Mower Infos
+- [ ] More Gardena Infos
 - [x] Car Infos
 - [ ] Info for Car is open?
 Next Car Check?
 - [ ] and many more...